sayedanowar/Full-fledged-Weather-App/README.md

 ## Contributing

 Contributions are always welcome!
-Feel free to open an issue or submit a pull request.
+Feel free to open an issue, fork the repository, and submit a pull request.

 ## Screenshots